JustCapo/IE-Cloud-Connector.-Azure/README.md

 To check the sent data we can either simply run the command *az iot hub monitor-events --output table -p all -n YourIoTHubName* in the Azure CLI to see the data in the terminal.
 Or we can use Azure IoT Explorer: https://github.com/Azure/azure-iot-explorer.

+Once donwloaded and open, we will select *+Add Connection* in the IoT Hubs tab.
+And we will be requested, again, for the connection string for our IoT Hub.
+It is good we already know how to get it, [right?](#sas-token).

 ### Azure IoT Explorer